gildasmorvan/similar2logo/README.md

 * `TurmiteInteraction`, that defines an interaction between multiple turmites,

-* `MultiTurmiteReactionModel`, that extends `fr.lgi2a.similar2logo.kernel.model.levels.LogoDefaultReactionModel` and defines the reaction model, i.e., the way influences are handled,
+* `MultiTurmiteReactionModel`, that extends `LogoDefaultReactionModel` and defines the reaction model, i.e., the way influences are handled,

 * `MultiTurmiteSimulationModel` that defines the simulation model,